 Teacher Resource Center

 The Teacher Resource Center (TRC), located in Park Hall 225, houses a wide range of commonly used Latin and Greek textbooks and other instructional materials.
-It is open M-F from 8:00 a.m. to 5:00 p.m.
+It is open Monday to Friday from 8:00 A.M. to 5:00 P.M.

 The TRC may be used by students enrolled in both our Latin Teaching Apprenticeship and our Summer Teacher Institute and others interested in teaching classical languages.
 Holdings include books and articles on teaching methodology, classroom-ready curriculum units, information on national standards, College Board publications on teaching AP Latin, and a range of items provided by the American Classical League's Teaching Materials and Resource Center, as well as Prentice Hall, Bolchazy-Carducci, and other publishers of Greek and Latin texts.

 The Department of Classics provides free tutoring to students in our elementary Greek and Latin classes (1001-1002 levels).
 The lab, located in 246 Park Hall, is staffed several hours a week by Classics graduate students, and is equipped with a computer and several textbooks for quick reference.
 GREEK AND LATIN TUTORING LAB SCHEDULE.

 Classics Writing Center